tanteckfang/tp/docs/DeveloperGuide.md

 Outlined below is an example usage scenario and how the `findstudent` mechanism functions at each stage.

 Step 1.
 The user aims to filter the list of persons to display only those whose names include "Alice" or "Bob".
-They input the command "findstudent Alice Bob".
+They input the command "findstudent alice bob".

 Step 2.
 The `LogicManager` obtains this command string and forwards it to the `AddressBookParser`.